Gianmarco0001/Airstrike/README.md

 # Airstrike

 Airstrike is a lightweight FastAPI application that allows you to upload files to your machine via a web interface.
 I created this to imitate Apple's AirDrop in a simpler and open source way.
+**New:** You can now upload files from your PC and download them on your iPhone (two-way transfer).

 ---